Michael A. Taylor Preview, Player Props: Twins vs. Guardians

-Michael A. Taylor -- hitting .303 in his past 10 games -- will be in action for the Minnesota Twins against the Cleveland Guardians, with Gavin Williams on the mound, on August 29 at 7:40 PM ET.
+The Minnesota Twins, including Michael A. Taylor (.421 on-base percentage in past 10 games, 143 points above season-long percentage), take on starting pitcher Tanner Bibee and the Cleveland Guardians at Target Field, Wednesday at 1:10 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Guardians.
+He notched a home run while going 2-for-4 in his previous game against the Guardians.

 Michael A. Taylor Game Info & Props vs. the Guardians